 We also recently started targeting personal injury leads for a client outside of Los Angeles and those results are also under $200 per lead.

 There are some agencies which sell leads on a fixed cost per lead basis.
 There are a few problems with this:

 - The greatest risk is low quality leads.
 They have to target lower quality keywords to stick to the low cost per lead that enticed you to sign up with them in the first place.

 - Many times these are shared leads.
 The leads get farmed out to five different attorneys or more.
 That’s how someone can afford to offer you leads for significantly lower than $200.

 - They need to cover their risk as there can be some variations week to week and month-to-month with the cost per lead so they artificially inflate their cost per lead to cover their risks.

 Here at Webrageous we have over 10 years experience managing Google AdWords advertising for personal injury attorneys.
 And a great reputation backed by tremendous employees who care.
-We are so confident we can deliver results for you that we offer a 60 day risk-free trial for many clients.
 Please fill out our contact form or call us at 800-645-9521 if we can be of help to you.